pmterry/OHS60old/OHS60_class_messages.md

+## 01/29/17

+Hi OHS60 class members,

+In an attempt to sort of 'keep up' with class members, prepared sort of a reference/archive website with four files on it.
+The URL is:

+github.com/pmterry/OHS60

+At this URL, the README.md file is always open.
+It describes how to navigate/use the site.
+The files will be updated as appropriate.

+I note, D. Pierce provided much information for the files.

+I welcome any comments, will make any changes suggested by anyone.

+If anyone knows how/if one can group email addresses so that one could, in *one* copy and paste step, paste all the email addresses for an emailing to the class, I would implement it?

+I note, Facebook, Twitter, etc. may be good for something like this (github not as straight forward/easy to use).
+At this time, github definitely needed for bioinformatics research, so am working with it.

+Thx & Best,

+Mike Terry

+A note FOLLOWING the emailing: of the 43 email addresses this message was sent to, three were returned undeliverable.
+They were:

+Anderson, Sharon (Frickey) rfrickey@nebnet.net

+Cobaugh, Joyce jaseffron@verizon.net

+Fulcher, Ben benvesta@msa.com

+Of the 40 deliverable emails, since one person has two addresses on the list, 39 different persons received the email.

 ## 08/25/16

 Thanks for the note Darrell.
 It's always interesting to hear bits of information about classmates.
 Perhaps one of these days I will stop resisting Facebook.